kraftl-UL/supML/README.md

 *GDENAMK*, *GDENR*,  *KTKZ*, *area*  , *balcony*,  *elevator*,*floors*,  *home_type*,  *msregion*, *parking_indoor* , *parking_outside*,  *rent_full*, *rooms* , *year_built*,  *Micro_rating*, *wgh_avg_sonnenklasse_per_egid*, *Anteil_auslaend*,  *Avg_age*, *Avg_size_household*, *Noise_max*,  *anteil_efh*, *avg_anzhl_geschosse*, *dist_to_4G*,  *dist_to_5G*, *dist_to_haltst*  , *dist_to_highway* , *dist_to_lake*, *dist_to_main_stat*,  *dist_to_train_stat* , *superm_pix_count_km2*, *dist_to_river*  and *na_count*.

-#### <u> War on NAs
+#### <u> War on NAs <u>

 However, with those 31 variables we still have 18 with NAs.

-Then, we tailor the way to substitute the missing values for each variable - mostly based on an idea of the variable's distribution (histograms, boxplots, unique values, common sense) .
+Then, we we tailor the way to substitute the missing values for each variable - mostly based on an idea of the variable's distribution (histograms, boxplots, unique values, common sense) .

 Tackling sparse observations, we delete these rows as we would create synthetic rows by imputing.
-Also, we delete rows which contain NAs in area and rooms, since we seek to keep the risk low to be biased, especially in the field regarding the variables of rooms and area.
+Also, we delete rows which contain NAs in area and rooms, since we seek to keep the risk low to be biased, especially in the regarding the variables  of rooms and area.

 For discrete values as *balcony*, *elevator*, *parking_indoor*, *parking_outside* we consider an NA to be 0 as it is likely to not type anything when creating an observation, than typing 0 for non-existent paramters.
 For missing *floor* values we considered the median.